 Young Workers - Workplace Advice Service

-To learn more about your workplace rights and entitlements, visit the Fair Work Commission’s website.
+To learn more about your workplace rights and entitlements, visit the Fair Work Ombudsman’s website.

 To check whether you are being paid correctly, use the Fair Work Ombudsman’s pay calculator.

-To check which Award you should be paid under, use the Fair Work Ombudsman’s ‘find my award’ tool.
+To check which Award might apply to your employment, use the Fair Work Ombudsman’s ‘find my award’ tool.

-Everyone has the right to fair pay and conditions at work
+Everyone has the right to fair pay and conditions in their employment

-One of the most pervasive legal issues encountered by young people are problems within the workplace.
+Some of the most common legal issues encountered by young people are problems within their workplace.
 Despite the many protections available to employees under federal law, it is common for young employees to be underpaid, work in unfair or illegal conditions, or to be mistreated by an employer.

 One recent estimate from Melbourne Law School suggested that around one-third (33%) of Australians under the age of 30 are underpaid.
 Of those:

-Some Employers see young people as easy targets for exploitation because of a perception that they are less aware of their workplace rights and entitlements, and because they do not have the power or financial resources to challenge mistreatment by their Employer.
-We want to help put an end to that.
+Some employers see young people as easy targets for exploitation because of a perception that they are less aware of their workplace rights and entitlements, and because they do not have the power or financial resources to challenge mistreatment by their Employer.
+Young employees are less likely to report harassment in the workplace, and are more likely to be ignored by an employer when they do report mistreatment.

 Our Initiative